Jesus-Gonzalez/ReactReduxTestNumberTwo/README.md

-# ReactReduxTestNumberOne
+# ReactReduxTestNumberTwo

-Simple React and Redux boilerplate.
+Simple React and Redux Test Number two.

 ## Technologies Applied
 * React *15.3.x*
 * Redux *3.6.x*
 * react-redux library *4.4.5*
+* react-promise *1.1.2*
 * webpack and webpack-dev-server *1.13.2* and *1.15.2* respectively
 * babel *6*
+* axios *0.14*
 * Bootstrap *4 alpha* (loaded through CDN in /static/index.html)
 * Font Awesome *4.6.3* (loaded through CDN in /static/index.html)

 ## About this project
-Here it is another React and Redux boilerplate.
+This is a simple Categorized Book Store made with React and Redux.

-This boilerplate is pretty simple, but it is easy to start doing some practice with it, and start learning about React and Redux easily.

-Warning:
-* Not including testing libraries
-* Not ready to be linted.
+The main goal is understanding how to handle Redux async actions.
+I have used `react-promise` lib to handle Promise objects returned in actions.
+I have used `axios` lib to make async HTTP requests.

 ## How should I run this?
 Install dependencies as soon as you clone the project:
 `npm install`

-After playing with the boilerplate you can run it executing: `npm start` - Then open your web browser and navigate to `http://localhost:8080/webpack-dev-server`
+Then run `npm start` and navigate to `http://localhost:8080/webpack-dev-server`
+using your favourite web browser

 ## Something else?

 Feel free to fork the project, copy it, play with it or whatever you like.
-This is a very basic boilerplate to get started with, so you do not struggle starting your React project, but I highly recommend creating one on your own.

-I'll soon link to a more advanced boilerplate `AvancedReactReduxBoilerplate` which will include routing with React Router,
-linting, and testing with mocha, chai and enzyme libs
+Here I'm just exposing the very basics about async actions.

+My next project will include React Router.

 Stay tuned! :)